 LED Lighting And The Indoor Garden

-Given our very high electricity costs, we have migrated our lighting to LED systems.
-For us, they provide much greater light to watt ratios than other types of lighting.
+Given our very high electricity costs, we have migrated all of our indoor garden lighting to LED systems.
+For us, the operational cost savings has been fully worth the additional cost.

 Notes About Modern Full Spectrum LED Lighting